mjstrasser/mjstrasser.github.io/_posts/2021-03-06-extending-wiremock-for-delayed-callbacks.md

   --extensions mjs.wiremock.DelayedCallback
 ```

-- The main class must be specified explicitly.
+- The main class needs to be specified explicitly.
 - WireMock is passed a comma-separated list of extension class names.